Skip to main content

 Peregrine Hart/Nevada Sagebrush

 “Especially here in Nevada,” Lara said.
-Of other candidates like Sam Brown, who’s running as a republican for senate, she said, “They’re trying to get rid of that.”
+Of other candidates like Sam Brown, who’s running as a Republican for senate, she added, “They’re trying to get rid of that.”

 Lara added that she feels Nevada has recently served as a sanctuary state for those who need abortions but can’t get them in their home states.